jkempf42/kube-volttron/cluster-config/README.md

 can check with `kubectl get -n kube-system svc kube-dns`.

-The first line will cause queries for names with the Kubernetes cluster domain name to be sent to the CoreOS DNS server, the others will ensure you have default DNS service.
+The first line will cause queries for names with the Kubernetes cluster domain name to be sent to the CoreDNS server, the others will ensure you have default DNS service.

 Save the file and exit.